 Clean Bar, Clean Slate

 The takeaway here is to make bar cleaning schedules, use checklists to make sure you’re hitting everything, and stick to it.
+And pick up some top-notch restaurant cleaning supplies.
 The importance of turning cleaning into a set of boxes to be checked off and getting your staff into a rhythm cannot be understated.
 Include all your checklists and documentation in your bar staff training manual for reference.

 One opportunity that consistently cleaning your bar gives you is to consistently take your bar’s inventory.
 If you’re pulling all the bottles and ingredients out already, it’s the perfect time to count them.